 - Flexible, part-time working to suit your studying schedule

 What is the selection process?

-If you are successful in the application stage, you will be invited to an interview during the week commencing 24 October 2022.
+If you are successful in the application stage, you will be invited to an Interview.

-You will also have to complete a DBS check if successful in gaining this job role.
+You will also have to complete a DBS check if you are successful in gaining this job role.

 All correspondence regarding your application will be made via email.

 Have a Go